 The Investigation Continues

-The gun near his body was that of his brother’s.
+The gun near his body was that of Everson’s brother.
 A single bullet had been fired from the chamber.
 Two young men, believed to be those questioned by the authorities, stated they saw him with the weapon before church on his last night alive.

 The case again made the newspapers on May 12.
 Charles Jennings and Cecil Easterling prepared for their preliminary hearing.
 The hearing was scheduled for May 13, but both men were freed on $1,000 bonds.
 The hearing was before Justice Martin B. Compton.

 Lineback concluded his own examination.
 He performed a paraffin test to see if Collins’s hands bore gunpowder residue.
-Had he fired the weapon, it would have left traces of gunpowder behind.
+Had he fired the weapon, it would have left traces of gunpowder on his fingers.
 The test was negative.
 Collins did not fire the gun.

 The authorities pieced together a picture of what transpired that evening.
-Collins attended church as he normally did.
-In attendance with him was Charles Jennings, Cecil Easterling, Lucy Moore, and Zelma Meade.
+Collins attended church, as normal.
+He attended with Charles Jennings, Cecil Easterling, Lucy Moore, and Zelma Meade.
 These four individuals walked to Lucy Moore’s home after church.

 Buster Vermillion and Clara Culbertson, friends of Collins, also attended the church service.
 The two eventually married.
 Collins walked to the Vermillion household with them.